pcraig3/hols/README.md

 # hols

-This is a fun little node app for Canada's public holidays.
+This is a fun little node app for Canada's statutory holidays.
 There's a frontend you can look at and an API you can use.

 - The frontend is written using [htm](https://github.com/developit/htm) on the server.
 Very amusing.
-- The backend API is pretty bare-metal: it's using an initial SQLite thing and then it does "db reads" and spits out rows.
+- The backend API is pretty bare-metal: it's using an initial SQLite migration file stored in memory and then it does "db reads" and spits out rows.

 ## Using the API